open-mmlab/mmcv/docs/en/understand_mmcv/data_transform.md

 # Data Transformation

 In the OpenMMLab algorithm library, dataset construction and data preparation are decoupled.
 Usually, the construction of the data set only parses the dataset and records the basic information of each sample.
-The data preparation is through a series of data transformations, data loading, preprocessing, formatting, and other operations are performed according to the basic information of the sample.
+The data preparation is a series of data transformations, data loading, preprocessing, formatting, and other operations are performed according to the basic information of the sample.

 ## Design of data transformation